 On 21 June 2019, Vidrala, S.A. entered into a novation agreement of its syndicated facility, effective 15 July 2019, adapting it to a sustainable financing structure.
-With principal of Euros 260 million, the facility comprises a Euros 80 million loan and a Euros 180 million revolving credit line, with maturities between 2023 and 2024 including optional extensions to 2025.
-Financing cost will be equivalent to adding an initial margin of 0.75% p.a. to the Euribor reference rate, which may be reduced up to 0.585%.
+With principal of Euros 260 million, the facility comprises a Euros 80 million loan and a Euros 180 million revolving credit line, with maturities between 2023 and 2024.
 The terms did not imply a substantial modification, so it was considered a modification of the previous agreement.